Is it safe to dive with tiger sharks and where’s the best place to see them around the world?

 This video is filmed at Tiger Beach where this large tiger shark is petted like a dog.
 Definitely worth a watch if you weren’t already convinced of a trip to Tiger Beach.

 Hawaii is known for tiger sharks.
 Unfortunately for Hawaii, it was during the 1990’s that tiger sharks were responsible for a number of fatalities.
 Although this has dropped significantly and you are 40 times more likely to drown than be killed by a shark.

 The best place in Hawaii to dive with tiger sharks is off Oahu.
-The Tiger sharks are drawn by the large number of sea turtles around Hawaii, which is one of their staple food sources.
-The best time to dive Oahu to have the best chance to see tiger sharks is during Autumn each year, which is from September to December.
+Tiger sharks in Hawaii are drawn in by the large number of sea turtles.
+Turtles are one of their staple food sources.
+The best time to dive Oahu to have the best chance to see tiger sharks is during Autumn each year.
+This is from September to December.

 At this time of year you also stand the chance of spotting humpback whales too.
 These large creates migrate through the region during this time of the year.